qteatime/kate/docs/source/user/manual/security/privacy.rst

-When using the web emulator through the public instance, at https://kate.qteati.me, the server at the end of that address will receive your computer's IP address. (since it has to know where to send a reply back to—this happens for any website).
+When using the web emulator through the public instance, at https://kate.qteati.me, the server at the end of that address will receive your computer's IP address (since it has to know where to send a reply back to—this happens for any website).
 An IP address may provide to the server a rough estimate of your physical location (e.g.: the country you're accessing the website from).
 The browser